Guaranteed 1st Year Students

 - Complete your Residence Information Form

-You will receive an email, to your Carleton email account, in late Spring that will include a link to the eRezLife portal where you will then complete the Residence Information Form where you would answer some quick lifestyle questions and/or request a friend to be your roommate.
+You will receive an email, to your Carleton email account, in late Spring that will include a link to the eRezLife portal where you will then complete the Residence Information Form and answer some quick lifestyle questions and/or request a friend to be your roommate.
 We ask that you are honest with your answers as it will help us place you when we do the room assignments in late June.

 *Note: All email correspondence will go to your Carleton email account.
 Please ensure you check your Carleton email account on a regular basis.